DevExpress/devextreme-documentation/api-reference/10 UI Widgets/Editor/1 Configuration/onValueChanged.md

 Model data.
 Available only if Knockout is used.

 ##### field(e.previousValue): Object
-The widget's previous value.
+The UI component's previous value.

 ##### field(e.value): Object
-The widget's new value.
+The UI component's new value.

 ---